EthoIRL/TargetLock/README.md

 * Basic Prediction (Motion acceleration)

 ## Known issues
+* #### Mouse acceleration must be turned off in windows (Enhance Pointer Precision), will cause overshooting/undershooting if enabled.
 * .NET causing high latency per image calculation during the first few minutes of startup (R2R is being used however it still seems to be an issue).
 * Playing long periods (_Alt tabbing? idk what causes this_) BattleBit causes GPU utilization to max; timings get thrown off everything is wack causing weird jitter within the Aimbot.
 This seems to be an independent issue with BattleBit itself. **You can fix it by setting fps to 30 and then back to your regular frame rate**, gpu utilization will go down.
 * Magnified scopes in BattleBit jitter if _**WaitForNewFrame**_ is off.